WendigoTheWeirdo/WendigoTheWeirdo/README.md

 ♰ I usually like dragons and wolves. ♰

+♰ If you see a deer looking at you very creepy, like the deer is doing the creepy-looking.
+That's me.
+I'm stalking you at nighttime. ♰

 <img width="400" height="100" alt="tumblr_4066c960964ada0081d4dd755fc7b06b_787dcd20_400" src="https://github.com/user-attachments/assets/01bcd5b9-c6f4-41b8-84ca-ba3ddc0fec9c" />

 ## ✟ Thank you for reading my READ.ME!  ✟